ctrl-z-9000-times/HTM_experiments/README.md

 experiment is to make a program which can look at the labeled training data and then correctly identify the unlabeled testing data.

-MNIST is used as a fast check for my spatial pooler and synapse manager code.
+MNIST is used as a fast check for the spatial pooler and synapse manager code.
 The command `$ ./mnist_sp.py --default_parameters` should yield a score of at least 0.93 out of a best possible score of 1.00.

+## Basal Ganglia Experiment Notes:
+See file bg_writeup.odt for a detailed description of how this works.
+Run with `$ ./bg_test.py --default_parameters`.

 ## Eye Experiment Notes:
   TODO

 ## Image Dataset Notes:
-The datasets repository is for creating and manipulating datasets of labeled images.
+The datasets directory contains tools for creating and manipulating datasets of labeled images.
 It contains a python3 module and a GUI tool, named label_tool.py.
 The program label_tool.py is used to paint areas of the image with labels for the AI to identify.
 For help see label_tool.py's in-program help message.

 ## Genetic Algorithm Notes: